Bira/octopus-carnival/_drafts/wir-mm-4e-grell.md

 wonder how much stress this caused GMs whose players looted a bunch of +5 rings and rayguns from a group of grells.
 So in that way it's a good thing that these things are no longer in the game.
-Still, if you're looking for some treasure to assign to a grell encounter, these things might be a good inspiration.
+Still, if you're looking for some treasure to assign to a grell encounter, these items might be a good inspiration.

+2e used to also have Grell Patriarchs as the "tier" above Philosophers.
+Patriarchs were large sapient masses of flesh that acted as the core of spelljammer vessels.
+If you're including spelljamming in your campaign you could bring them back.